tapframe/addon-dc/README.md

 ---

+## 🔄 Automatic Updates

+This addon's content is automatically updated on the 1st day of every month using GitHub Actions.
+The workflow:

+1. Fetches the latest DC Universe data from external APIs
+2. Updates the data files
+3. Commits and pushes changes to the repository

+You can also manually trigger updates through the GitHub Actions interface.

+---

 ## 🙏 Acknowledgements

 This addon is a modified fork of the original Marvel addon created by **joaogonp**.
 Many thanks for the initial work!